Publication

 What hardware do you need to run Home Assistant with local voice control?

 A mini PC with at least 8GB of RAM handles Home Assistant, Whisper, and a small language model comfortably.
+I use an Intel NUC11 (16GB RAM, 256GB NVMe) that idles at 12-15 watts and costs under $20/year in electricity.
 Add a Zigbee coordinator ($30) and Raspberry Pi satellites with microphone arrays for voice rooms.
 Total investment for a full setup runs $300-500.

-What is Dr. Sina Bari's approach to smart home privacy with young children?
+What is Dr. Sina Bari's approach to smart home privacy as a physician and parent?

 How long does it take to migrate an existing smart home to Home Assistant?

 Plan for 2-4 weekends depending on cloud-dependent device count.
 Zigbee and Z-Wave devices migrate easily.
-Devices that only work with proprietary clouds need hardware replacement.
-Rebuilding automations and retraining household members takes the longest.
+Devices that only work with proprietary clouds (Ring, Nest) need hardware replacement.
+The most time-consuming part is not the technical migration -- it is rebuilding automations and retraining household members on the new voice commands.